ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 	size_t n);
 ```

 work, by allowing identifiers declared later in the parameter list to be referenced earlier?
 There was EXTREMELY WEAK consensus (BARELY consensus) to maybe explore that idea.
 I have no intention of writing a proposal to do it because the consensus was so pitifully weak, and there are a lot of people who would be concerend that such forward-parsing might complicate their implementations to much.
 But, it would be an elegant solution that does not require extra user markup.
 It *could* open the Pandora's Box on the subject of "well, if we can do it here, why can't we do it everywhere?", and then people start losing their minds.
 All in all, anyone reading this blog post should consider this an open problem, and should be going into their implementations / talking to their implementers about how to make something like this work.
-Try a few things out, maybe something you come up with will stick!
+Try a few things out, come up with new syntax to make this case work.
+Maybe something you come up with will stick!
+If it does, let me know as soon as you can.

 This effectively leaves 1 use case for K&R definitions out in the cold for C23.
 This one doesn't cause me too much consternation for many of the reasons I stated above, but it's not exactly the world's worst problem.
 Maybe the loss of this functionality will drive more users and implementations to embrace the GCC forward parameter declarations and ship it in more code.
 That might indicate to WG14 this extension is worth the standardization time, but for now the Committee did not vote to take it forward into the C Standard.